This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Cut each piece of chicken in half lengthwise to form 4 thin slices.
-Using a rolling pin, flatten chicken to under half an inch by firmly hitting.
+Flatten the chicken to under half an inch using a meat mallet or rolling pin by firmly hitting it with the rolling pin/mallet.
+This will both tenderize and make the chicken thinner.
+Covering it with plastic wrap will prevent the chicken from splattering.

-- Combine bread crumbs, 1/2 cup of Parmesan cheese, and fresh herbs on a plate and set aside.
+- Combine bread crumbs, 1/2 cup of parmesan cheese, and fresh herbs on a plate and set aside.
 In a shallow bowl, whisk water and eggs and set aside.
-Spread the flour on a plate and set aside.
+Spread the flour on a third plate and set aside.

 - Coat the chicken in the flour and shake off the excess.
-Dip in egg mixture and then coat in bread crumbs, making sure the crumbs adhere and chicken is fully coated.
-Set aside.
+Dip in egg mixture and then coat in bread crumbs, making sure the crumbs adhere and the chicken is fully coated.
+Set aside on a plate.
+Repeat with all chicken.

 - Heat olive oil in a cast iron skillet over medium-high heat.
-Add the chicken slices two at time and sauté until golden and crispy, 2-3 minutes per side.
-Remove all 4 slices and set on a plate.
+Add the chicken slices two at a time and sauté until golden and crispy, about 2 minutes per side.
+Remove chicken and set aside on a plate.

-- Add 1/2 a cup of tomato sauce to the bottom of the cast iron skillet.
-Return all four pieces of chicken to the cast iron skillet and arrange with the least amount of overlap possible.
+- Let the skillet cool slightly and wipe up excess oil if any.
+Add 1/2 a cup of tomato sauce to the bottom of the cast iron skillet.
+Return all four pieces of chicken to the cast iron skillet and arrange them with the least amount of overlap possible.

 Nutrition